fwidyatama/simplecashier/README.md

 # simplecashier
 Simple cashier app with simple GUI.
-Made with Java language and using some design pattern.
+Made with Java language and using Factory method, decorator, and command pattern.